-In sum, describing a wicked situation in such a way that actions may be identified, whose execution has some likelihood of effectiveness, is a design challenge of the greatest degree of difficulty and greatest importance for our future.
+In sum, describing a wicked situation so that actions may be identified, whose execution has some likelihood of effectiveness, is a design challenge of great difficulty and greatest importance for our future.

 Rather than speaking of "solving" in the context of wicked situations, the convention is to speak of positive change as "taming".
-Taming wicked situations requires acknowledgment of the need for framing - the subjective look at situations from a perspective that is only one possibility of many.
-Often stakeholders see a wicked situation from very different points of view; finding a new frame - "reframing" is necessary for progress.
-The value of one frame above another is guidance to an effective path forward, usually through a frame's power to explain why the system behaves as it appears to.
-This is a form of taming complexity through language [48].
+Taming wicked situations requires framing - the subjective look at situations from a perspective that is only one possibility of many.
+Often stakeholders see a wicked situation from very different points of view; finding a new frame - "reframing" - is necessary for progress.
+The value of one frame above another is guidance to an effective path forward, usually through a frame's power to explain why the system behaves as it appears to behave.
+This is a form of taming complexity through language [41, 12].
 Framing must support objective facts but only by being explicit about the values that forefront some "facts" above others.
 Fundamentally, it must create an argument for some design approaches above others - the "design rationale".
 Neither systems dynamics nor first-order cybernetics are enough (emphasis added):

-&lt;sup>7 For elaboration of design for variety, which is beyond the scope of this paper, see [16].
+3 For elaboration of design for variety, which is beyond the scope of this paper, see [12].